rust-lang/rfcs/text/0000-maybe-dangling.md

 To handle situations like this, Rust has a special type called `MaybeDangling<P>`: references and boxes in `P` do *not* have to be dereferenceable or follow aliasing guarantees.
 This applies inside nested references/boxes inside `P` as well.
-They still have to be non-null and aligned, and it has to at least be *possible* that there exists valid data behind that reference (i.e., `MaybeDangling<&!>` is still invalid), but the rules are relaxed when compared with just a plain `P`.
+They still have to be non-null and aligned, and it has to at least be *possible* that there exists valid data behind that reference (i.e., `MaybeDangling<&!>` is still invalid).
 Also note that safe code can still generally assume that every `MaybeDangling<P>` it encounters is a valid `P`, but within unsafe code this makes it possible to store data of arbitrary type without making reference guarantees (this is similar to `ManuallyDrop`).
+In other words, `MaybeDangling<P>` is entirely like `P`, except that the rules that relate to the contents of memory that pointers in `P` point to (dereferencability and aliasing restrictions) are suspended when the pointers are not being actively used.
+You can think of the `P` as being "suspended" or "inert".

 The `ManuallyDrop<T>` type internally wraps `T` in a `MaybeDangling`.